phluid61/internet-drafts/file-scheme/draft.md

                   / ALPHA "|"
 ~~~~~~~~~~

-This is intended to support URIs of the form:
+This is intended to support regular DOS or Windows file URIs with
+vertical line characters in the drive letter construct.
+E.g.:

 * `file:///c|/path/to/file`
 * `file:/c|/path/to/file`
 * `file:c|/path/to/file`

-   > Regular DOS or Windows file URIs, with vertical line characters
-     in the drive letter construct.

 To update such an old URI, replace the vertical line "\|" with a
 colon ":".